zsk612/tp/README.md

 ## Setting up in Intellij

-Prerequisites: JDK 11, update Intellij to the most recent version.
+Prerequisites: JDK 11 (use the exact version), update Intellij to the most recent version.

-1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
-1. Set up the correct JDK version, as follows:
+1. **Configure Intellij for JDK 11**, as described [here](https://se-education.org/guides/tutorials/intellijJdk.html).
-   1. Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`
-   1. If JDK 11 is listed in the drop down, select it.
-If it is not, click `New...` and select the directory where you installed JDK 11
-   1. Click `OK`
-1. Import the project into Intellij as follows:
+1. **Import the project _as a Gradle project_**, as described [here](https://se-education.org/guides/tutorials/intellijImportGradleProject.html).
-   1. Click `Open or Import`.
-   1.**IMPORTANT: Locate the `build.gradle` file** in the project directory, select it, and click `OK`.<br>
-      If asked, choose to `Open as Project` (not `Open as File`)
-   1. If there are any further prompts, accept the defaults.
-1. After the importing is complete, locate the `src/main/java/seedu/duke/Duke.java` file, right-click it, and choose `Run Duke.main()`.
+1. **Verify the set up**: After the importing is complete, locate the `src/main/java/seedu/duke/Duke.java` file, right-click it, and choose `Run Duke.main()`.
 If the setup is correct, you should see something like the below:
    ```
    > Task :compileJava
    > Task :processResources NO-SOURCE